How to measure a room

 If your room is perfectly square or rectangular, the area can be calculated by multiplying the width by the length.
 For example, a room that is 5m x 2m will need 10m2 of flooring.

-If your room includes recesses or chimney breasts, you still need to measure the complete surface area without these as the flooring will be cut around them.
+If your room includes recesses or chimney breasts, measure the whole space as if they weren’t there, as the flooring will be cut around them.

 How to measure stair carpet

-When you buy hard flooring like laminate, wood flooring or luxury vinyl tiles, bear in mind it is usually sold in packs that are labelled by their size in meters squared.
+When you buy hard flooring like laminate, wood flooring or luxury vinyl, it’s usually sold in packs that are labelled by their size in meters squared.
 For example, one pack might include 5m² of laminate flooring.
-So make sure that you have enough packs to cover the area needed, including wastage.
+Pay attention to these labels and make sure that you have enough packs to cover the area needed, including wastage.